WILLIAM-RUSMANA/Enhanced-Budgeting-App/readme.md

 HashMap | 128,458 | 19,810 | 1,760 | 1,760 | 1,760 | 466,792
 Stack | 71,928 | 9,792 | 6,243 | 69,490 | 6,861 | 465,328
 AVL Tree | 74,520 | 2,648 | 2,648 | 2,672 | 9,648 | Already Sorted
-*results of 0 implies a very fast speed since insertion and deletion here is done from the end

 ### n = 10,000
 #### <b>Time Taken in <u>Nano seconds</u></b>